cfriedrichter/NoGLineupWebapp/README.md

 1. Sort the artists of the lineup
 2. Click Artist to get to their SoundCloud profiles
 3. Add favorites to your list
-4. iOS: Safe WebApp to homescreen
+4. iOS: Save WebApp to homescreen

 # Wishlist/Comming Soon
 1. Scheduling Feature